ayagh19/zipf-analysis/README.txt

 V. Dracula, to appear in Annals of Computational Linguistics, 2022.

 To run the code, you will need the Pandas package installed.

+This script will automatically pull the full text of the two books to process (Frankenstein and Dracula) from Project Gutenberg (gutenberg.org) and place them into the `data` directory.
+Internet access is required for this to work.